organi2e/C3v2015/README.md

 # C³ framework
-is Chained-Cubic-Cell (previous abbrev.) or Chained-Cauchy-Cell (current abbrev..)
+is Chained-Cubic-Cell (previous abbrev.) or Chained-Cauchy-Cell (current abbrev.).
 An implementation of probabilistic multi-layered perceptron.

 All connection weights and biases depend on [Stable distribution](https://wikipedia.org/wiki/Stable_distribution).